V0XNIHILI/autolightning/README.md

 ### 3. Train the model

-If you have the model, data and trainer, you can train the model using the following code:
+If you have the model, data and trainer instantiated, you can train the model using the following code:

 ```python
 trainer.fit(model, data)